All Episodes

 It's part and parcel.

-So if you want to call a mass rally and demand fairness for the United States of America, understand this, you are gonna be laughed at by liberals and the drive-by media in this country throughout.
+So if you want to call a mass rally and demand fairness for the United States of America, understand this.

-Here you'll hear Nian Feinstein in the next bite, use my almost use my exact words.
+Here you'll hear Diane Feinstein in the next bite.

-She's on a late edition of Wolf Blitzer.
+He's on a late edition of Wolf Blitzer.

 It's going nowhere.

-And it was started by a bunch of leftists, alternative paper publishers out on the left coast in the Northern Bay area.
+And it was started by a bunch of leftists, alternative paper publishers out on the left coast in the Northern Bay Area.

-Uh, and it's it's uh it's just garnering no interest whatsoever.
+And it's just garnering no interest whatsoever.

-Wolf Blitzer said, Senator Feinstein, I want you to react to the regime change in Iran idea.
+But first things first, Wolf Blitzer said, Senator Feinstein, I want you to react to the regime change in Iran idea.

 We're hearing a lot about that now.